 1057 Sheridan Avenue, Cody, Wyoming 82414 // 307-586-4131

 Millstone Pizza Company & Brewery is a spacious tavern-style Italian restaurant with a relaxed atmosphere.
 You can choose from a variety of pizzas or build your own.
 They make their dough on-site and use their own sauce recipe.
 Gluten-free is available with a medium pizza.
 We ordered a large Deluxe Combo and enjoyed it so much that we asked if they plan to open a restaurant in Phoenix (where we live).
-It’s definitely one the best pizza restaurants in Cody, Wyoming.
+It’s definitely one of the best places to eat pizza in Cody.

 Millstone also features subs on fresh-baked pizza bread and pasta entrees.
 Red and white wine is available by the glass, along with craft beers from their brewery and others.
 Zach Flynn, the resident brewer, gave us a tour of his domain and told us about his White Stout and Blonde Pineapple IPA, which have won awards at the Yellowstone Beer Fest for the past two years.